johnwcowan/r7rs-work/TimeAdvancedCowan.md

 support for named time zones as defined by the
 [IANA time zone database](https://www.iana.org/time-zones); these are strings.

-When local time moves backwards (typically some time in the autumn) the same local time can represent two different Universal Time values.
+When local time moves backwards (typically some time in the autumn, or else for political reasons at any time), the same local time can represent two different Universal Time values.
-This difference is called a *date fold* and is 0 for the earlier time and 1 for the later time.
+This difference is called a *time fold* and is 0 for the earlier time and 1 for the later time.
 For example, the fold is 0 at 2:00 A.M. daylight time and 1 at 2:00 A.M. standard time one hour later on the day when daylight saving time ends in the U.S.